How to Cut Corners and Get Bounded Convex Curvature: Algorithm

+Until Section~\ref{sec:infinite}, we will consider a basic version of our algorithm, which is written as pseudocode in Algorithm~\ref{roundAlgSimple}.
+As we will see, the algorithm is correct in the sense that if it returns $\PP$, then $\PP$ is the maximum subset of the input $\PP_1$ of bounded convex curvature.
+Unfortunately, the algorithm may go into an infinite loop and never return anything.
+In Section~\ref{sec:active}, we will describe a more aggressive algorithm which terminates after $O(n)$ iterations.
+The aggressive algorithm is similar to the basic algorithm, but makes some shortcuts to avoid the infinite loops.
+We therefore describe the basic algorithm first, as it nicely illustrates the principle behind both algorithms.

-A high-level description of the algorithm is given as Algorithm \ref{roundAlg}.
-The basic format is to maintain a stack $\stack$ of pointers to objects of $\partial\PP$ causing the convex curvature condition on $\partial \PP$ to be violated.
-An object $\se\in\stack$ can be a convex vertex, a convex arc of radius less than $1$, or a special \emph{cut arc} of radius $1$, where one or both of the endpoints might be convex vertices.
-In each iteration of the loop at line \ref{loop}, we test if the object $\se$ on the top of $\stack$ is still on $\partial \PP$ (it might have been removed in another iteration) and if so, we eliminate it by removing from $\PP$ a subset $\VV\subseteq \PP$.
-The object $\se$ appears on the boundary $\partial \VV$ and not on the boundary of $\PP\setminus \VV$.
-By \emph{performing a cut} or simply a \emph{cut}, we mean the process of removing $\VV$ from $\PP$.
-It is important to choose $\VV$ such that $\VV\cap\QQ=\emptyset$ for every set $\QQ\subset\overline{\PP_1}$ of bounded convex curvature.
-Theorem \ref{mainThm} will be used to prove this.
+The basic format is to repeatedly choose an object $\se$ of $\PP$ that violates the condition of bounded convex curvature.
+We say that such an object $\se$ is \emph{problematic}, and it can be a convex arc of radius less than $1$ or a convex vertex.
+In each iteration of the loop at line~\ref{simple:loop}, we pick an arbitrary problematic object $\se$ and eliminate it by removing from $\PP$ a subset $\VV\subseteq \PP$.
+By \emph{performing} a \emph{cut}, or simply a \emph{cut}, we mean the process of removing $\VV$ from $\PP$.
+It is important to choose $\VV$ such that $\VV\cap\QQ=\emptyset$ for every set $\QQ\subset\PP_1$ of bounded convex curvature.
+Theorems~\ref{MAINTHM} and \ref{mainThm} will be used to prove this.

 It is possible that a cut splits $\PP$ into more components.
 The algorithm will then keep working on each component separately.
-A cut can introduce new unit-radius cut arcs on $\partial \PP$, the endpoints of which can be convex vertices.
-Therefore, these new cut arcs are added to $\Sigma$ so that the new convex vertices are eventually removed.
-The algorithm terminates when $\stack$ is empty, which means that $\PP$ has bounded convex curvature.
+Most cuts will introduce one or more new unit radius cut arcs on $\partial \PP$, the endpoints of which can be convex vertices.
+The algorithm will proceed to work on these in subsequent iterations.